core-wg/oscore/draft-ietf-core-object-security.md

 Except for the special options described in the subsections, the sending endpoint SHALL NOT use the outer options of class E. However, note that an intermediary may, legitimately or not, add, change or remove the value of an outer option.

-Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL replace it with the value from the COSE object when present.
+Except for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL replace it in the unprotected CoAP messages with the value from the COSE object when present.

 #### Max-Age {#max-age}